 “Change.
 It has the power to uplift, to heal, to stimulate, surprise, open new doors, bring fresh experience and create excitement in life.
 Certainly it is worth the risk”

 Heroin addiction in America has reached epidemic proportions since 2000, leaving in its wake thousands of broken lives and families each year.
 Heroin use is particularly prevalent among young adults 18-24 years old.
 It is crippling our young population during what should be the most carefree time in their lives.

 Heroin is cheap and easy to find.
 It is in every city, every town, in every high school.
+For many, drug rehab is the only way they could quit taking drugs.
 If you or someone you love is addicted to heroin, call us now.
 (800) 247-6111.

 Are you unable to stop using heroin?

 Do you spend money on heroin that you need for necessities like food or rent?

 Have you lost interest in doing the things you used to love to do?

 Has “getting high” become the thing you think about the most?